Tips for Maximizing Time and Money

 The phrase “time is money” means that a person can translate their available hours into money by getting paid to work.
 If you’re sitting around relaxing, for instance, you could instead be working and earning cash.

 Of course, it’s every person’s decision about how much they want to work versus enjoy their free time as they see fit.
-Some people are driven to work 60 or more a week; others, craving work-life balance or, say, taking care of children, work much less (if at all).
+Some people are driven to work 60 or more hours a week and are focused on how much they can deposit in their checking account.
+Others, craving work-life balance or, say, taking care of children, work much less (if at all).
 They have chosen a different path.

 What Is the Relationship Between Time and Money?